ravenOSS/expo-react-native-mqtt/README.md

 ## EAS Build

 This project has now been successfully built on the Expo EAS build service.
 Implication is that this could build to production which validates the code.
+Obviously, it needs to fleshed out to be more robust.
 Repo includes eas.json config file.

+Android sdk location: /Users/blackbird/Library/Android/sdk